oortcloud/unofficial-meteor-faq/README.md

   return false;
 }})
 ```

+You can do something similar with `update` to for example simulate a synthetic `updatedAt` field.

 Avoid the tempation to use `allow` for this, there's no guarantee it will run (only one `allow` needs to be successful for the `insert` to go ahead).